-Premiums and interest guaranteed.
 Sec.
 407 (50 U.S.C. app. § 547).
+This section provides a government guarantee for premiums and interest that become due on a policy.
 In the event the insured fails to pay all of the premiums owed on a policy at the time the guarantee period expires and the cash surrender value of the policy is less than the amount due, the United States will pay the unpaid premiums and may then attempt to collect the amount from the insured.
 (Any funds collected from the insured are added to appropriations for the payment of guaranteed premiums under this part of the SCRA).
 If the unpaid premiums do not exceed the policy's cash surrender value, the insurer will treat them as a policy loan.
 Moreover, any money paid by the government to an insurance provider under this section is a debt owed by the insured to the government and may not be discharged by bankruptcy.

 Regulations.

 Sec.
 408 (50 U.S.C. app. § 548).
 The Secretary of Veterans Affairs will promulgate regulations to carry out the provisions of the article.

-Review of findings of fact and conclusions of law.
+Review.

 Sec.
 409 (50 U.S.C. app § 549).
-The findings of fact and conclusions made by the Secretary in administering these sections are subject to review by the Board of Veterans' Appeals and the U.S. Court of Appeals for Veterans' Claims.
-Judicial review is permitted only to the extent provided by chapter 72 of Title 38, U.S. Code.
+The findings of fact and conclusions made by the Secretary in administering these sections are subject to review by the Board of

+Veterans' Appeals and the U.S. Court of Appeals for Veterans' Claims.
+Judicial review is permitted only to the extent provided by chapter 72 of title 38, U.S. Code.

-Title V: Taxes and Public Lands
+V. Taxes and Public Lands

-The fifth broad category of provisions of the SCRA provides certain rights regarding public lands and relieves servicemembers from having to pay certain taxes to multiple jurisdictions.
-It also prevents the attachment of certain personal or real property in order to satisfy tax liens.
+The fifth broad category of provisions of the SCRA provides protection for certain rights regarding public lands and protects servicemembers from having to pay certain taxes to multiple jurisdictions.
+It also protects servicemembers from having certain personal or real property attached in order to satisfy tax liens.

-Taxes respecting personal property, money, credits, and real property.
+Personal and real property taxes.

 Sec.
 501 (50 U.S.C. app. § 561).
-Personal property (including motor vehicles) belonging to a person in military service, as well as real property used by the servicemember as a home, a business, or for agriculture, as long as the property continues to be occupied by the servicemember's family or employees, cannot be sold to collect unpaid taxes or assessments, except income taxes, without a court order.
+This section applies to all taxes except income taxes, and it protects all personal property (including motor vehicles) belonging to a person in military service, as well as all real property used by the servicemember as a home, a business, or for agriculture, as long as the property continues to be occupied by the servicemember's family or employees.
+Property belonging to a person in military service cannot be sold to collect unpaid taxes unless a court first gives its permission.
 A court may stay an action to force the sale of property belonging to a person in military service for the collection of unpaid taxes if it finds that the debtor's ability to pay the taxes is materially affected by his or her military service.
-In the event a servicemember's property is sold to satisfy tax liabilities, the servicemember has the right to redeem the property up to six months after the person leaves military service.
-This section may not be construed to shorten any period of redemption provided by state law.
-If a servicemember fails to pay a tax or assessment on property covered by this section when due, the amount unpaid and due shall accrue interest at 6%, but no other penalties or interest may be assessed.
-Additionally, joint ownership of all forms of personal and real property by a servicemember and his or her dependents are covered by this section.
+In the event a servicemember's property is sold for such a purpose, the servicemember has the right to redeem the property up to six months after the person leaves military service, without regard to any impairment of the servicemember's ability to pay the taxes due to military service.
+This section will not be construed to shorten any period provided by state law.
+Finally, the section provides that a 6% interest rate will be applied to the assessment or lien resulting from the unpaid taxes, but that no other penalty will apply.
+Finally, this section applies to joint ownership of all forms of personal and real property by a servicemember and his or her dependents.